mohamed2003487/-SuperMarket-Sales-Analysis/README.md

 ## 🎉 **Thank You!**

-Thank you for checking out my **SuperMarket Sales Analysis** project!
+Thank you for checking out my **Store Sales Analysis** project!
 I hope you find it insightful and useful.
 If you like it, don’t forget to ⭐️ star this repository!